Alert icon Keyboard navigation enabled.

 Check mark to visually show text has been copied

-Ready to learn more about this year’s findings and access exclusive commentary from leading cybersecurity experts?
+Learn more about this year’s findings and access exclusive commentary from leading cybersecurity experts in the full report.

 About the Author